 The Young Scholars Liberty Partnership Program is a collaborative project, launched in 1993, between Utica College and the Utica City School District designed to meet the challenges of motivating middle- and high-school students to stay in school, earn a New York State Regents diploma, and pursue post-secondary education.
 This program provides the opportunity for education students to work with students, faculty, staff, and youth advocates at Donovan and Kennedy Middle Schools and Proctor High School.

-Graduates of UC's education programs teach in area schools and all over the United States.
-Many of those who remain in the area maintain close contact with UC by serving on the Teacher Education Advisory Committee.
+Graduates of Utica's education programs teach in area schools and all over the United States.
+Many of those who remain in the area maintain close contact with Utica by serving on the Teacher Education Advisory Committee.

 - Request a Fieldwork Placement

-- Fieldwork Contract w.
-Instructions for Online Submission Process
+- Fieldwork Contract with Instructions for Online Submission Process

 - Online Fieldwork Log Form